jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-The basic idea behind metamorphic properties is behind some of the better known patters
+The basic idea behind metamorphic properties is behind some of the better known patterns
 like "inverse operations", "idempotence" and "commutativity",
 all of which are described in the articles listed below.